vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/windows/remote_access.md

 ch -sn Cmd0001
 ```

-login as administrator using password you reset too and start powershell by typing `powershell.exe`
+login as administrator using password you reset too and start PowerShell by typing `powershell.exe`